SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the monarch can take 5 damage to end one save-ends
     effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
 - name: Crafty
-  effect: The monarch doesn’t provoke opportunity attacks by moving.
+  effect: The monarch doesn't provoke opportunity attacks by moving.
 abilities:
 - name: Handaxe
   type: Action